pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

 * version *01* : original z80asm version
 * version *02* : allow expressions to use standard C operators instead of the original (legacy) z80asm specific syntax.
+* version *03* : include the address of the start of the assembly instruction in the object file, so that expressions with ASMPC are correctly computed at link time; remove type 'X' symbols (global library), no longer used.